 We expect our expenses to increase substantially in connection with our ongoing activities, particularly as we advance our preclinical activities and clinical trials.
-In addition, we expect to incur additional costs associated with operating as a public company.
+In addition, we expect to incur additional costs associated with operating as a public company and our transisition into a fully integrated commercial organization.